 My research funding also includes a portfolio of industry-sponsored projects with NittoDenko Japan, UCB Celltech, Biocompatibles, AstraZeneca, Vectura, MedImmune, Baxter, Critical Pharmaceuticals, Archimedes, Honda, and GSK.

 Pharmaceutics lead on Gastrointestinal and liver diseases, and Central nervous system modules of MPharm course, and Advanced drug delivery, and Science in industry modules of MSci course.

 My research lies at the interface between physicochemical characterisation and biological properties of drug delivery systems.
-Representative examples include defining the relationship of surface… read more
+Recent representative examples include studies on transport of… read more

 ALAZZO, ALI, AL-NATOUR, MOHAMMAD AHMAD, SPRIGGS, KEITH, STOLNIK, SNJEZANA, GHAEMMAGHAMI, AMIR, KIM, DONG-HYUN and ALEXANDER, CAMERON, 2019.
 Investigating the intracellular effects of hyperbranched polycation-DNA complexes on lung cancer cells using LC-MS-based metabolite profiling MOLECULAR OMICS.
 15(1), 77-87 VASILIKI PARASKEVOPOULOU, VERONICA GARCIA ARTIAGA, RACHEL ROWLINSON, G. SEBASTIAAN WINKLER, PAUL GELLERT, SNOW STOLNIK, ROSS OVERMAN and FRANCO H. FALCONE, 2019.
 Introduction of a C-terminal hexa-lysine tag increases thermal stability of the LacDiNac binding adhesin (LabA) exodomain from Helicobacter pylori Protein Expression and Purification.
 163, 105446